-1. Infinity-corrected objectives require the incident light to be collimated at the back aperture of the objective, which is a plane specified by the manufacturer that may lie deep within the lens.
-If the input to the scan system is a collimated laser beam, then the scan lens and tube lens must be configured as a telescope.
-Therefore, their separation is given by
+1. Infinity-corrected objectives require the incident light to be collimated at the back aperture of the objective, which is a plane specified by the

 $$d_2 = f_1 + f_2.
-(3.12)$$
+3.12$$

 2. The pivot point of the scan mirror should be imaged to the center of the back aperture of the objective to minimize motion (spatial deviations) of the laser path at the back aperture plane.
 This imaging condition is satisfied by